 Remove pork from brine, rinse and pat dry with paper towels.
 Let sit at room temperature 1 hour.

 Place rack in lower third of oven and preheat to 425°.
-Using the side of a chef’s knife, crush remaining 2 Tbsp. coriander seeds.
-Season pork with salt and pepper and rub all over with crushed coriander.
-Heat remaining 1 Tbsp. oil in a large skillet over medium-high heat.
+Using the side of a chef’s knife, crush the remaining 2 Tbsp.
+Coriander seeds.
+Season pork with salt and pepper, and rub all over with crushed coriander.
+Heat remaining 1 Tbsp.
+Oil in a large skillet over medium-high heat.
 Cook pork until browned on all sides, 8–10 minutes.